 In all fairness the buses in South America are on a whole different level to those you find in South East Asia and even in Australia, New Zealand and the UK and they can actually be comfier than being on a plane!

-A 22 hour bus journey may not sound too appealing but it will inevitably happen if you want to travel the vast continent that is South America so here are some tips that I picked up a long the way to help you prepare for these long journeys.
+A 22 hour bus journey may not sound too appealing but it will inevitably happen if you want to travel the vast continent that is South America so here are some tips on how to book buses in South America and how to travel on buses in South America that I picked up a long the way to help you prepare for these long journeys!

 1) Be picky with the companies you use.

-As i mentioned all the buses i took (with some exceptions in Bolivia and Ecuador) were very fancy!
-It pays to do some research into which company to go with as some companies may be more for locals- charging a lower price but also with a lower comfort level and some will be a lot nicer aimed at tourists and more wealthy locals.
+As I mentioned all the buses I took (with some exceptions in Bolivia and Ecuador) were very fancy!
+It pays to do some research into which bus company is best in South America as some companies may be more for locals- charging a lower price but also with a lower comfort level and some will be a lot nicer aimed at tourists and more wealthy locals.

 I found plenty of blog posts online with recommendations on which companies to use (and not use!) for most routes.
 I have given my own recommendations at the bottom of this post!